-- BIND now can be compiled against the libidn2 library to add IDNA2008 support.
+- A new secondary zone option, mirror, enables named to serve a transferred copy of a zone's contents without acting as an authority for the zone.
+A zone must be fully validated against an active trust anchor before it can be used as a mirror zone.
+DNS responses from mirror zones do not set the AA bit ("authoritative answer"), but do set the AD bit ("authenticated data").
+This feature is meant to facilitate deployment of a local copy of the root zone, as described in RFC 7706.
+[GL #33] - BIND now can be compiled against the libidn2 library to add IDNA2008 support.
 Previously, BIND supported IDNA2003 using the (now obsolete and unsupported) idnkit-1 library. - named now supports the "root key sentinel" mechanism.
-This enables validating resolvers to indicate to which trust anchors are configured for the root, so that information about root key rollover status can be gathered.
-To disable this feature, add root-key-sentinel no; to named.conf. - The dnskey-sig-validity option allows the sig-validity-interval to be overriden for signatures covering DNSKEY RRsets.
-[GL #145]
+This enables validating resolvers to indicate which trust anchors are configured for the root, so that information about root key rollover status can be gathered.
+To disable this feature, add root-key-sentinel no; to named.conf.
+[GL #37] - The dnskey-sig-validity option allows the sig-validity-interval to be overriden for signatures covering DNSKEY RRsets.
+[GL #145] - Support for QNAME minimization was added and enabled by default in relaxed mode, in which BIND will fall back to normal resolution if the remote server returns something unexpected during the query minimization process.
+This default setting might change to strict in the future. - When built on Linux, BIND now requires the libcap library to set process privileges.
+The adds a new compile-time dependency, which can be met on most Linux platforms by installing the libcap-dev or libcap-devel package.
+BIND can also be built without capability support by using configure --disable-linux-caps, at the cost of some loss of security.